 6. CAPIF_Access_Control_Policy_API

 The Access Control List (ACL) service allows the provider to use AEF to obtain the access control list from invokers for an exposing API.
 The provider is in charge of making the request to the CAPIF Core Function and using the list received to control an invoker's access to one of its APIs.
-Table 6.4-6: GET access control policy request (schema, then example content).

-Table 6.4-6: GET access control policy request (schema)
+Table C.1-6: GET access control policy request (schema)